alu8bit/php-app-checklist/README.md

 - [Scalable and performance section](#scalable-and-performance-section)

 ### Base section
-* Do you use the lastest stable PHP version?
+* Do you use the latest stable PHP version?
   * [Supported versions](http://php.net/supported-versions.php)
 * Try to be aware of last changes, technologies and tools.
   * [PHP: The Right Way](http://www.phptherightway.com/) - best PHP practices.